ehoang0106/lambda-sns-blog/README.md

-### 1. SNS
+### 1. Set Up SNS

-1. Create an SNS topic with the `email` protocol
+1. Create an SNS topic using the `email` protocol.
-2. Copy the ARN of the SNS topic for use later
+2. Copy the ARN (Amazon Resource Name) of the SNS topic for later use.

-### 2. Lambda Function to Send Email
+### 2. Create Lambda Function for Email Notifications

-1. Create a Lambda function `NewPostSendEmail.py` to trigger SNS topic
+1. Develop a Lambda function named `NewPostSendEmail.py` that triggers the SNS topic.
-2. In the function code, use AWS SDK `boto3` to integrate python with AWS services
+2. Utilize the AWS SDK `boto3` to connect Python with AWS services in your function code.
-3. Use `os` library to get the `env` the ARN from SNS.
-Go to `Lambda` -> `Configuration` -> `Environment variable` -> set `key` and `value`
+3. Use the `os` library to retrieve the SNS ARN from environment variables.
+Navigate to `Lambda` -> `Configuration` -> `Environment variables` to set the `key` and `value`.
-4. Create a role for Lambda with SNS permission -> Attach a role
+4. Create a role for the Lambda function that includes permissions for SNS, and then attach this role.

-### 3. S3
+### 3. Configure S3

-1. Setup S3 Event but make sure the Lambda function is working
+1. Set up an S3 event notification.
-2. Create a Event Notification with the all object create events
+2. Create an event notification to capture all object creation events (this is a placeholder; improvements will be made in the future).
-3. Choose Destination is a Lambda function
+3. Set the destination for the event notification to be the Lambda function.

-#### 4. Lambda Function to Send Subscription Confirmation
+### 4. Create Lambda Function for Subscription Confirmation

-1. Create a Lambda function `SendSubConfirmation.py` to let the user subscribe to the SNS topic
+1. Create a Lambda function called `SendSubConfirmation.py` to handle user subscriptions to the SNS topic.
+2. Reuse the SNS ARN from earlier and set it as an environment variable, similar to the `NewPostSendEmail.py` function.
-2. The `email` variable to get the endpoint email
+3. Use an `email` variable to specify the endpoint email address.

+### 5. Set Up API Gateway

+1. Create an API in API Gateway and choose the `HTTP API` type.
+2. Define a route for the API using a `GET` method.
+3. Integrate the API with the `SendSubConfirmation` Lambda function.